jainayushjain95/GFGProblems/README.md

 **String Problems**
 Problem 097  -> Check if 2 strings are anagram of each other (Linear Time and Constant Space)
 Problem 098  -> Given a string, find the leftmost character index that repeats(Linear Time and Constant Space)
+Problem 099  -> Given a string, find the leftmost character index that does not repeats(Linear Time and Constant Space)